-GENERAL DATES MEETING & DEADLINES NOTES ASAP after the Primary Election Notice to all SRPMIC voters of which candidates will be in the general election.
+l l GENERAL DATES MEETING & DEADLINES NOTES ASAP after the Primary Election Notice to all SRPMIC voters of which candidates will be in the general election.
 General Election information will be mailed out and posted.
 Wednesday, August 24, 2022 Deadline for Non-Resident and Resident Voters to request an absentee ballot.
 Non-Residents and Resident Voters may request an absentee ballot if away from the Community or unable to come to the polls on election day.
 Make request by phone, email, or fax by deadline by contacting the Council Secretary at (480)362-7466.
 Thursday Sept 1, 2022 Deadline to make request for Home Voting.
 If you meet the criteria for home voting (disabled or bedridden and within a 25 mile radius) and would like to receive a ballot and vote at home.
 Contact Council Secretary to make this request at (480)362-7466.
 (2) Election Board Members will deliver the ballot and do the home voting process at your location.
 Tuesday September 6 th SRPMIC GENERAL ELECTION DAY POLLS OPEN: 6:00am - 6:00pm After polls close the Election Board will prepare results and count absentee ballots for Council certification.
 First Tuesday in September.
 The final tally and election results will be presented for Council certification.
-Friday, Deadline for General Election Candidates Per Section 3-5 (b)(4)(e) of the SRPMIC Code of
+Friday, September 11 Deadline for General Election Candidates MUST take down ALL their campaign signs.
+Per Section 3-5 (b)(4)(e) of the SRPMIC Code of Ordinances.